top of page

 A Strained National Weather Service

+Such shortages stretched the capacity of meteorologists to issue timely warnings and monitor rapidly evolving conditions.
 While many NWS teams worked heroically under pressure, experts worry that long-term underfunding could impact future preparedness.
-In a time when extreme weather is becoming more common, reliable and rapid communication from weather agencies is more important than ever.
+Reliable and swift communication from weather agencies is more important than ever.

 A Changing Climate?